First Resolution of Microlensed Images of a Binary-Lens Event: Interferometric Data Analysis

-Then we perform a joint fit to the VLTI and light curve data for the \wide{}, ``wide B$+$'' and \close{} solutions.
-We include the higher-order effects of microlens parallax and binary orbital motion.
 Table~\ref{tab:joint_param} lists the best-fit parameters and their uncertainties.
-The global best-fit is the \wide{} solution, and Figure~\ref{fig:cpfit} shows its best-fit closure-phase models along with the geometric configurations of the source, caustic and images.
-The \close{} solution is worse by $\Delta \chi^2 \approx 50$, which is somewhat ($\approx 15$) less compared with light-curve-only $\Delta \chi^2$.
-Therefore, the preference for the \wide{} over the \close{} comes from the light-curve fitting.
-It mainly stems from a $\sim 0.1$ mag broad bump-like feature in {\it Gaia} $G$-band light curve around $\rm HJD' \sim 9300$, which can be only well matched by the wide solutions (see the right panel of Figure~\ref{fig:traj}).
-In contrast, the ``wide B$+$'' model fit is worse by $\Delta \chi^2 \approx 267$ with respect to \wide{}, significantly increased by $\approx 218$ compared with light-curve only.
-As discussed in \S~\ref{subsec:vlti_observables}, such $u_0>0$ geometries are strongly disfavored by the constraints from multi-epoch VLTI data.
+The global best fit is the \wide{} solution, and Figure~\ref{fig:cpfit} shows its best-fit closure-phase models along with the geometric configurations of the source, caustic, and images.
+The \close{} solution is worse by {$\Delta \chi^2 \approx45$}, which is somewhat ({$\approx25$}) less compared with the light-curve-only $\Delta \chi^2$.
+Therefore, the preference for the \wide{} over the \close{} comes from the light-curve fitting. {It mainly stems from the $\sim 0.1$\,mag broad bump around $\rm HJD' \sim 9300$ in the {Gaia} light curve, as mentioned in \S~\ref{subsec:espl_analysis}.
+This feature can be well matched by the wide solutions.
+In contrast, for the ``close A$-$'' solutions, the orbital motion parameters can be tuned to induce source crossing of a planetary caustic at $\rm HJD' \sim 9300$, but the corresponding perturbation is too sharply peaked to reproduce the observed broad feature (see the right panel of Figure~\ref{fig:traj}).
+Among the wide solutions, the ``wide B$+$'' model fit is worse by {$\Delta \chi^2 \approx296$} with respect to ``wide A$-$,'' significantly increased by {$\approx245$} compared with light curve only.} As discussed in \S~\ref{subsec:vlti_observables}, such $u_0>0$ geometries are strongly disfavored by the constraints from multi-epoch VLTI data.